 What qualifications or short courses do you need to be a miner?

-Most mining roles require certifications or license to operate because the industry places a high importance on safety.
+Most mining roles require certifications or licence to operate because the industry places a high importance on safety.
 While having the right certifications may help you land a role, you should also check with the recruiter or the companies directly before you pay for a course.

-Many employers have unique requirements, or their own training courses, so you may be wasting your time.
 Speak with recruiters in your target part of the industry and get their opinion before joining.

-Make sure you undertake the right training for mining jobs in Australia and that it is relevant to the company you want to work for and the job you are seeking.
+Make sure you undertake the right training for mining jobs in Australia and that it is relevant to the company you want to work for and the job you are seeking

-Can you work in the mines with no experience?
+How to get into the mines with no experience?

 Finding a role in mining without experience is not impossible, in fact there are many options available for inexperienced applicants.